Juan-Alejandro-Arriaga/css3/pull_request_template.md

 project root.)
 * Be concise and to the point
 # references
 * Link to any supporting GitHub issues or helpful documentation to add some context (e.g. stackoverflow)
+* Add an screenshot to preview the graphical implementation
 * Or external urls (
 e.g https://github.com/cloudposse/terraform-aws-elasticache-redis/blob/master/.github/PULL_REQUEST_TEMPLATE.md)